 - Died September 18, 2010 in Norman, OK USA

 Outfielder Ray Coleman was signed by the St. Louis Browns as an amateur free agent before the 1940 season.
-The 18-year-old youngster spent his first season in pro baseball with the Paragould Browns of the Northeast Arkansas League and the Springfield Browns of the Three-I League.
-Ray appeared in 71 games and hit six homers with a combined .238 batting average.
-He was with the Mayfield Browns in 1941, hitting .346 including six dingers and was the league leader with 122 RBI.
-Ray then spent 1942 with the Springfield club again, hitting .293 with eight round-trippers.
+He spent his first season in pro ball with the Paragould Browns of the Northeast Arkansas League and the Springfield Browns of the Three-I League.
+Ray appeared in 71 games and hit a combined .238 with six homers.
+He was with the Mayfield Browns in 1941, hitting .346 with six dingers and was the league leader with 122 RBI.
+Ray spent 1942 with the Springfield club again, hitting .293 with eight homers.
 Coleman spent the next three seasons (1943-1945) in military service, serving with the United States Navy in the Pacific theater of war.

-Ray dropped back to the high minor leagues for the remainder of his career (1953-1956) and finished up at age 34 with a minor league stat sheet that showed he appeared in nine seasons, hitting 65 homers; he carried a .284 batting average.
-After baseball Ray was employed with the American Snuff Company, was a construction foreman and a Kentucky tobacco and soybean farmer before going to Hornbrook, California, where he worked as a medic.
+Ray dropped back to the high minor leagues for the remainder of his career (1953-1956) and finished his minor league career hitting .284 with 65 home runs in nine seasons.
+After baseball, Ray was employed with the American Snuff Company, was a construction foreman and a Kentucky tobacco and soybean farmer before going to Hornbrook, California, where he worked as a medic.
 He died in 2010 at 88.